 Takara Stanley, MD

-My research interest is the clinical investigation of metabolic and endocrine perturbations associated with abnormal body composition, particularly in HIV-infection and obesity.
+My research interest is the clinical investigation of metabolic and endocrine perturbations associated with abnormal body composition, particularly in HIV-infection and in pediatric obesity.
 I am particularly interested in the interactions between growth hormone dynamics and body composition, ectopic fat accumulation, lipid metabolism, glucose homeostasis.
-My current project investigates growth hormone dynamics in patients with HIV lipodystrophy, with special attention to the effects of exogenous Growth Hormone and Growth Hormone Releasing Hormone (GHRH) on endogenous growth hormone secretion, insulin sensitivity, and ectopic fat accumulation in liver and muscle.
+I have worked on projects investigating growth hormone dynamics in patients with HIV lipodystrophy, with special attention to the effects of exogenous Growth Hormone and Growth Hormone Releasing Hormone (GHRH) on endogenous growth hormone secretion, insulin sensitivity, and ectopic fat accumulation in liver and muscle.
 I am also interested in the process of evaluating growth hormone deficiency in children, the effect of body composition on endogenous GH secretion, and the use of growth hormone in pediatric populations, including children with Prader Willi, small for gestational age, and Turner syndrome.
+My recent work focuses on metabolic and endocrine associations with nonalcoholic fatty liver disease and the effects of augmenting growth hormone to ameliorate hepatic steatosis and steatohepatitis.

 As part of the largest teaching hospital in the Harvard Medical School system, MassGeneral Hospital for Children offers outstanding opportunities in medical education.